-Get ready for SATs this May with our guide to everything you need to know about the tests.
+Get ready for SATs in May with our guide to everything you need to know about these statutory assessments.

 1. What are SATs for?